Guided Meta-Policy Search: Related Work

 \section{Related Work}

 Our work builds upon prior work on meta-learning~\citep{schmidhuber1987evolutionary,bengio1990learning,thrun2012learning}, where the goal is to learn how to learn efficiently.
-We focus on the particular case of learning an efficient reinforcement learner, i.e., the meta-reinforcement learning setting~\citep{schmidhuber1987evolutionary,duan2016rl,wang2016learning,Finn2017, mishra2017simple, maesn}.
-Prior works have sought to solve this problem by optimizing for an efficient reinforcement learner through policy gradient and evolutionary optimization algorithms.
-These methods have represented the learner using a recurrent or recursive neural network~\citep{duan2016rl,wang2016learning,mishra2017simple,stadie2018some}, using gradient descent from a learned initialization~\citep{Finn2017,maesn,promp}, using a learned critic that provides gradients to the policy~\citep{metacritic,houthooft2018evolved}, or using a planner and an adaptable model~\citep{meta_adaptive, katja_deisenroth_paper}.
-In contrast, our approach aims to leverage supervised learning for meta-optimization rather than relying on high-variance algorithms such as policy gradient or evolutionary strategies.
-We decouple the problem of obtaining expert trajectories for every task from the problem of learning a fast reinforcement learning algorithm.
-This allows us to obtain expert trajectories for every task using standard, efficient, and stable RL algorithms, and to utilize example demonstrations if available.
-Our approach is also related to few-shot imitation learning~\citep{duan2017oneshot,finn2017one}, in that we can leverage supervised learning for meta-optimization.
-However, in contrast to these methods, our approach leans a completely automatic meta-reinforcement learner, which can learn using only reward signals and does not require demonstrations for new tasks.
+We focus on the particular case of meta-reinforcement learning~\citep{schmidhuber1987evolutionary,duan2016rl,wang2016learning,Finn2017, mishra2017simple, maesn}.
+Prior methods learned reinforcement learners represented by a recurrent or recursive neural network~\citep{duan2016rl,wang2016learning,mishra2017simple,stadie2018some,rakelly2019efficient}, using gradient descent from a learned initialization~\citep{Finn2017,maesn,promp}, using a learned critic that provides gradients to the policy~\citep{metacritic,houthooft2018evolved}, or using a planner and an adaptable model~\citep{meta_adaptive, katja_deisenroth_paper}.
+In contrast, our approach aims to leverage supervised learning for meta-optimization rather than relying on high-variance algorithms such as policy gradient.
+We decouple the problem of obtaining expert trajectories for each task from the problem of learning a fast RL procedure.
+This allows us to obtain expert trajectories using efficient, off-policy RL algorithms.
+Recent work has used amortized probabilistic inference~\citep{pearl} to achieve data-efficient meta-training, however such contextual methods cannot continually adapt to out of distribution test tasks.
+Further, the ability of our method to utilize example demonstrations if available enables much better performance on challenging sparse reward tasks.
+Our approach is also related to few-shot imitation~\citep{duan2017oneshot,finn2017one}, in that we leverage supervised learning for meta-optimization.
+However, in contrast to these methods, we lean an automatic reinforcement learner, which can learn using only rewards and does not require demonstrations for new tasks.